Skip to main content

 Public Holidays and Time Off

-These exceptions demonstrate the flexibility in Austria’s working hours framework, allowing for some variation depending on the nature of the work and the specific agreement between employer and employee.
-However, any adjustments to the standard working hours must comply with the AZG and other relevant labour regulations.
+These exceptions demonstrate the flexibility in Austria’s working hours framework, allowing for variation depending on the nature of the work and the specific agreement between employer and employee.
+However, any adjustments to standard working hours must comply with the AZG and other relevant labour regulations.

 13th Month Salary